-- 2. Effect on ORVs.
-Grants, loans, or other disbursements shall be made only for protection, preservation, or enhancement of the ORVs within BLM Segments 4 through 7. - 3.
+- 1. GC SG Control.
+The GC SG shall control all use of the funds, and all restrictions herein apply to the GCSG. - 2.
+Effect on ORVs.
+Grants, loans or other disbursements shall be made only for protection, preservation, or enhancement of the ORVs within BLM Segments 4 through 7. - 3.
 No Political Spending.
-No funds shall be used for any political purpose, including but not limited to contribution to political parties or causes, contributions to or promotion of candidates for public office, publication or contribution to flyers, brochures or other printed materials supporting issues or candidates, lobbying, or contributing to materials to be used for lobbying. - 4.
+No funds shall be used for any political purpose, including but not limited to contribution to political parties or causes, contributions to or promotion of candidates for public

+- office, publication or contribution to flyers, brochures or other printed materials supporting issues or candidates, lobbying, or contributing to materials to be used for lobbying. - 4.
 No Opposition to Water Development.
 No funds shall be used to directly challenge or oppose water development or water operations. - 5.
 Consideration of All ORVs.
 When considering funding a project, the GC shall weigh the harms and benefits to all ORVs.
 Funds shall not be used for a project that would unduly harm one ORV to benefit another. - 6.
 Public Meetings.
-The SG shall grant funding only in meetings open to the public.
-Notice of public meetings will be provided in accordance with Section VI.E of this SG Plan. - 7.
+The GC\SG shall grant funding only in meetings open to the public.
+Notice of public meetings will be provided in accordance with Section VI.E. of this SG Plan. - 7.
 Public Benefit.
-The SG shall grant funding only for projects and associated efforts that are accessible to and/or benefit the public.
-No funds shall create improvements on private property that would significantly enhance the value of the property unless the property is leased to a public entity and the improvement serves the public purpose of that entity. - E. Distribution of Assets Upon Dissolution.
-Upon dissolution or final liquidation of the SG or any successor entity created by the SG, all of its assets remaining after payment or provision for all its liabilities shall be paid over or transferred to a corporation or governmental entity established to fulfill the same purposes (in whole or in part) for which [the SG entity] was established.
+The GC\SG shall grant funding only for projects and associated efforts that are accessible to and/or benefit the public.
+No funds shall create improvements on private property that would significantly enhance the value of the property unless the property is leased to a public entity and the improvement serves the public purpose of that entity. - Distribution of Assets Upon Dissolution.
+Upon dissolution or final GE. liquidation of the SG or any successor entity created by the SG, all of its assets remaining after payment or provision for all its liabilities shall be paid over or transferred to a corporation or governmental entity established to fulfill the same purposes (in whole or in part) for which [the SG entity] was established.
 If no such entity is created for that purpose, the assets may be distributed or conveyed to one or more governmental units within the meaning of Section 170 (b)(1)(A)(v) of the Internal Revenue Code or to Colorado Parks and Wildlife for the benefit of wildlife habitat within or without the State of Colorado, or if such a transfer is not possible or practical, the assets may be distributed to and among one or more exempt organizations described in Section 501(c)(3) of the Internal Revenue Code for exclusively public purposes.
-The organizations or governmental units to receive such property, and their respective shares and interests, shall be determined by the SG.
+The organizations or governmental units to receive such property, and their respective shares and interests, shall be determined by the GCSG.
 Any such assets not disposed of shall be disposed of by the appropriate court of the county in which the principal office of the SG or any successor entity created by the SG is then located exclusively for such purposes or to such organization or organizations as said court shall determine are organized and operated exclusively for exempt purposes.